getodk/docs/odk1-src/aggregate-aws.rst

     Your domain's *TTL* setting will affect to how much time you will have to wait until you can proceed to the next step.
 If your provider gives you the option of setting a TTL, use the lowest value you can.

-3. Open a web browser, and periodically check the domain until you see the ODK Aggregate website.
+3. Open a web browser, and periodically check the domain until you see the Aggregate website.
 You won't be able to continue the install until you see the website load.

 Enable HTTPS